hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 6:00 - 6:30 - Optional Bonus Lab, Wrap-up

 ### The Bonus Lab
 The bonus lab is extra content you can share with participants if you feel they're ready for it.
 This is a loosely structured lab with minimal setup instructions.
 No details are provided for commands like "git add, git commit, git push".
 The student is expected to know how to create a git branch, commit changes to it, push those changes, and create a pull request.
 They also need to know how to set up branch protection and understand how Terraform Cloud interacts with git repos and directories.
-In the challenge there is a sentinel policy that blocks security groups from allowing unrestricted (0.0.0.0/0) access to the web app (AWS) or restricts the size of the VM you can build (Azure).
+In the challenge there is a sentinel policy that blocks security groups from allowing unrestricted (0.0.0.0/0) access to the web app (AWS) or restricts the size of the VM you can build (Azure and GCP).
 The participants need to figure out how to update their terraform code, commit their changes to a dev branch, push the changes to the remote dev branch, then ensure that the dev workspace runs correctly, and finally create a pull request to merge to master.
 As an instructor you should go through this lab and be familiar with it if you plan to teach it.